PCEA Safe Church Policy

 It is required that those working with children and the vulnerable be given appropriate training in Safe Church matters.
 The clerk of presbytery will organise approved initial and ongoing training for all leaders and office bearers in the congregations of their jurisdictions.
 Records will be kept and details provided to Government agencies as required.
 Records also are to be kept by the congregational Protection Officers (see item 8.1 above).

-[PCEA Safe Church Policy, 2021.
-Please note: Updates to this document will occur at the direction of the PCEA Synod from time to time]
+[Please note: Updates to the policy occur at the direction of the Synod from time to time]